ParallelMaths/parallel/pages/7-13-good-will-hunting.md

 Hunting problem, here are three warm ups.

 You will need to get a piece of paper and start drawing some trees.
-The key things are don’t create forbidden trees and don’t create copycat trees.
-Copycat trees are hard to sometimes spot, so really twist and turn you trees to check that one of them cannot be transformed into another.
+The key things are: don’t create forbidden trees, and don’t create copycat trees.
+Copycat trees are sometimes hard to spot, so really twist and turn your trees to check that one of them cannot be transformed into another.

 ::: problem id=1_2 marks=2